cfsengineering/CEASIOMpy/src/ceasiompy/SkinFriction/README.md

 ## References

 <a id="Gerard12">[1]</a> Gerard W. H. van Es, Rapid Estimation of the Zero-Lift Drag Coefficient of Transport Aircraft, Journal of Aircraft, Volume 39, Number 4,  <https://arc.aiaa.org/doi/10.2514/2.2997>

+## Settings reference (WIP)

+SkinFriction is mostly parameter-free from the GUI side.
+Practically it depends on wetted area information already present in CPACS (commonly produced by `SU2Run` when “Update Wetted Area” is enabled).
+If GUI settings are added in the future, they should be documented here and implemented in `src/ceasiompy/SkinFriction/__specs__.py`.